xinhuang/xinhuang.github.com/_posts/2015-10-23-visual-leak-detector-stack-overflow-and-thread-local-storage.md

 when I am wondering why this issue happens when TLS expansion is checked inside each API.

 I submit an bug for VLD for [this issue].

+## Acknowledge

+Thanks to my smart & beautiful girlfriend Jianing Zou for her patience and time to review this post and give insightful comments.

 [TLS on MSDN]: https://msdn.microsoft.com/en-us/library/ms686749.aspx
 [Thread Local Storage, part 2: Explicit TLS]: http://www.nynaeve.net/?p=181